 Metaspriggina shows up in the Walcott Quarry, but many specimens are much better preserved at a new location.
 Caron and his team devoted many hours to assembling the Burgess Shale Virtual Museum but, just as opening the new Human Origins hall at the Smithsonian pretty much guaranteed a Murphy's Law announcement of never-before-heard-of Denisovans weeks later, not too long after the Burgess Shale site was launched, Caron and crew found a new quarry 40 kilometers from the Walcott Quarry: Marble Canyon.

 Three years after finding Marble Canyon, Caron still couldn't hide his excitement about it.
 "We've only done a little collecting there so far, but considering the short time spent there, Marble Canyon could be at least as productive as the Walcott Quarry," he said.
 The new site shows slightly different communities from the same time as the Walcott Quarry.

 In fact, his enthusiasm would prove well justified.
-In 2017, he would coauthor, with his grad student Cédric Aria, a description of one of the earliest known mandible-mouthed arthropod species: 508-million-year-old Tokummia katalepsis.
+In 2017, he coauthored, with his grad student Cédric Aria, a description of one of the earliest known mandible-mouthed arthropod species: 508-million-year-old Tokummia katalepsis.
 An old arthropod with a mandible mouth might not sound like such a big deal, but mandibulates are now some of the most abundant animals on Earth, comprising roughly 80 percent of named species.
 Insects, crustaceans and millipedes are all mandibulates.